 An elegant little city that stands as a stark contrast to its busy counterpart Tokyo, Kyoto is a beautiful town to be in.
 People go here to fall in love.
 They also visit Kyoto to see what’s left of fast-developing Japan.
 The elaborately decorated shrines, gold spewing palaces, their gardens, Instagram loving street food and bamboo frame-markers do their trick and make you reluctant in leaving.
 Visit this city for its energy as a Geisha welding, archway entranced and cherry-blossomed air.
-More importantly, know where it gets expensive and stick to being a meek tourist and go easy on the pocket.
-How?
-Like this…
+More importantly, know where it gets expensive and stick to being a meek tourist-these are the top attractions and free things to do in Kyoto…

 1. Arashiyama Bamboo Grove: